keerah/keerah/README.md

-👋 Hi, I’m @keerah
+👋 Hi, I’m @keerah </br>
-👀 I’m interested in knowing things
+👀 I’m interested in knowing things </br>
-🎡 I make things move on the screens
+🎡 I make things move on the screens </br>
-🪢 I collect images of wires
+🪢 I collect images of wires </br>
-🌱 I currently learn Houdini
+🌱 I currently learn Houdini </br>
-🚀 I even write some ugly code that still makes things happen way faster
+🚀 I even write some ugly code that is still able to make things happen way faster </br>

 <!---
 keerah/keerah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.